codejunkienick/starter-lapis/README.md

 - [x] Rewrite production config in ES6
 - [ ] Intgrate happypack
 - [ ] Integrate jest for testing
+- [ ] Add basic auth example with api and react-router
 - [ ] Write test examples

 ## How to?